flou/ecs-tools/README.rst

       List unhealthy services in your ECS clusters.

     Options:
-      -f, --filter TEXT  Filter by the name of the ECS cluster --help             Show this message and exit.
+      -f, --filter TEXT     Filter by the name of the ECS cluster -t, --threshold TEXT  Filter by the status of the service -l, --long            Enable detailed output of containers parameters -a, --all             Display status for all services in the cluster --help                Show this message and exit.

 List unhealthy services in all ECS clusters::